Pepys Island: Original identification

 In December 1683 the British corsair William Ambrose Cowley, master of the Bachelor's Delight, a ship of 40 guns proceeding on a circumnavigation of the globe, discovered at a latitude stated as 47°S a previously uncharted and unpopulated island in the South Atlantic which he named "Pepys Island", for Samuel Pepys, Secretary to the Admiralty.
 His companion on the voyage, William Dampier, considered the sighting to be the "Sebaldinas Islands", an alternative name at the time for the Falklands.
-Cowle's log entry reads:
+Cowley's log entry reads:

 We continued to the SW to 47°S where we saw an unknown and uninhabited island which I named Pepys.
 It is a good place for fresh water and tinder.
 Its harbour is excellent with safe anchorage for a thousand ships.
 We saw an enormous number of birds on this island and we believe that there will be abundant fishing around its coasts, for they are surrounded by a bottom of sand and shingle.

 There is a later manuscript elaborating the log entry:

 Jan 1683.
 In this month we arrived at latitude 47°40′S and noticed an island to our west with the wind ENE.
 We headed towards it but as it was very late to approach the coast spent the night off the cape.
 The island had a pleasant aspect: there were woods, one might even say it was totally wooded.
 To the east of the island was a rock on which there were a large number of birds the size of small ducks.
 Our crew hunted them as our ship passed by and killed as many as we needed for food: they were quite tasty but spoiled by the fishy flavour.

 I put the bow to the south and sailed round the island.
 On the SW coast I found a comfortable harbour to anchor.
 I wanted to put out a pinnace to reconnoitre but the wind was blowing so fiercely that it would have been dangerous.
 Continuing on the same course while sounding we measured depths of 26 and 27 fathoms except where we found much seawood adrift, and here we sounded only seven fathoms.

 We feared stopping for long in shallows with a seabed of shingle, but the harbour was vast, able to accommodate at least 500 ships.
 Its entrance was narrow and we found no great depth in the northern part, but without doubt ships can enter without danger at the southern end because the bottom is deeper there: however it would be necessary to find a channel with sufficient water at all states of the tide for ships to enter.

 I should have liked to have spent the night in the lee of the island but the purpose of my voyage was not to make discoveries.
 That same afternoon we saw another island which made me think that perhaps these were the Sebaldes.
 We then sailed WSW, a corrected course for the SW because the needle was off by 22° to the east.